Denise Keeble Unchains Her Thing

 Denise Keeble, Pelican 1230, ca 1970

-While the early 21st century reader might infer from the title that "Chain On My Thing" is about a provocative piercing, the song, by Bryan Babour, is really one of those 'don't want to be tied down by a wedding band' numbers from the free-lovin' days of about 40 years ago.
-Considering the gender of our singer, I guess you could call this sort of a Women's Liberation declaration.
-But, hey, this ain't no stinking socio-political blog; so, let's just cut to the groove and related trappings.
+While the early 21st century reader might infer from the title that "Chain On My Thing" is about a provocative piercing, the song is really one of those 'don't want to be tied down by a wedding band' numbers from the free-lovin' days of about 40 years ago.
+Even though the song was written by a man, I guess you could call the lyrics as sung by Keeble a Women's Liberation declaration of sorts.
+But, that's as far as I'll diverge into socio-political commentary.

 "Before It Falls Apart" (Broussard - Savoy - Quezergue)